Countable strongly annihilated ideals in commutative rings: Countable strongly annihilated ideals

 The converse of the above proposition is false.
 See Example \ref{e1}.

-Recall that a ring $R$ satisfies the annihilator condition (briefly a.c.) if for each finitely generated ideal $I$ of $R$ there exists an element $b\in R$ with ${\rm Ann}(I)={\rm Ann}(b)$.
+Recall that a ring $R$ satisfies property $A$ if each finitely generated nonregular ideal has a nonzero annihilator.
+A ring $R$ is said to have the annihilator condition (briefly a.c.) if for each finitely generated ideal $I$ of $R$ there exists an element $b\in R$ with ${\rm Ann}(I)={\rm Ann}(b)$.
 If this element $b\in R$ can be chosen in $I$, then we say $R$ satisfies the strong annihilator condition (briefly s.a.c.).
 For details, see \cite{H, L, AM1, HJ}.

 \begin{defn} We say that an ideal $I$ of a ring $R$ satisfies the countable strongly annihilator condition (briefly c.s.a.c.) if for any countable subset $S$ of $I$, there exists an element $a\in I$ such that ${\rm Ann}(S)={\rm Ann}(a)$. \end{defn}